x-govuk/govuk-form-builder/README.md

 ## Setup 🔧

-To use the form builder in an ad hoc basis you can specify it as an argument to `form_for` or `form_with`:
+To use the form builder in an ad hoc basis you can specify it as an argument to `form_for` or `form_with`.
+These examples are written in [Slim](https://slim-lang.com) but other templating languages like ERB and [Haml](https://haml.info/) work just as well.

 ```slim
 = form_for @some_object, builder: GOVUKDesignSystemFormBuilder::FormBuilder do |f|